p-adic iterated integration on semistable curves: Homotopy exact sequence

-Then we have the following: \begin{lemma} The map $f$ is a closed embedding and the map $g$ exhibits $L$ as the quotient of $T_2$ by $H$. \end{lemma} \begin{proof} The statement may be checked after replacing the field with a finite extension, so we may assume the torsors in question have points and are hence trivial.
+\begin{lemma} The map $f$ is a closed embedding and the map $g$ exhibits $L$ as the quotient of $T_2$ by $H$. \end{lemma} \begin{proof} The statement may be checked after replacing the field with a finite extension, so we may assume the torsors in question have points and are hence trivial.
 Now, the first statement follows from the fact that $H \to G$ is a closed embedding, and the second follows from the isomorphism $L=G/H$. \end{proof} In this situation we refer to the sequence